HOB: A Holistically Optimized Bidding Strategy under Heterogeneous Bidding Environments: Related Work

 \subsection{Auto Bidding}

 The core task of an automated bidding system is to optimize an advertiser's objectives under various constraints~\cite{mou2022sustainable,geng2021automated,borissov2010automated,jiang2025automated,he2021unified}.
-Research in this domain can be broadly categorized into two streams.
-The first focuses on how to bid, always treating the problem as a sequential decision process that can be solved by PID controllers, online linear programming, or reinforcement learning (RL)~\cite{cai2017Real,jin2018Real,mou2022sustainable}.
-Recent advancements leverage large models, such as the Decision Transformer (DT) for conditional action generation~\cite{chen2021decision} and diffusion models for probabilistic bid sampling~\cite{guo2024generative}.
-The second re-examines what to bid for. \cite{hao2020dynamic} point that existing advertising systems focus on the immediate revenue with single ad exposures, ignoring the contribution of each exposure to the final conversion.~\cite{waisman2025Online,lewis2022incrementalitybiddingattribution,10.5555/3015812.3015909,moriwaki2020unbiasedliftbasedbidding} shift focus from direct response to incremental value (uplift) to accurately measure the true causal impact of ads.
-However, a common limitation of both streams is that they often presume a simplified market structure, neglecting the complexities of modern advertising ecosystems that feature heterogeneous auction mechanisms and a blend of organic and paid traffic.
+Existing work broadly falls into two lines.
+The first studies \emph{how to bid}, formulating bidding as sequential decision-making and solving it with PID control, online linear programming, reinforcement learning or conditional action generation~\cite{cai2017Real,jin2018Real,mou2022sustainable, chen2021decision, guo2024generative}.
+The second re-examines \emph{what to bid for}.
+Instead of optimizing immediate revenue per exposure, uplift-based methods optimize incremental value to better capture causal effects~\cite{hao2020dynamic,waisman2025Online,lewis2022incrementalitybiddingattribution,10.5555/3015812.3015909,moriwaki2020unbiasedliftbasedbidding}.
+A common limitation is that most studies assume a simplified market, neglecting the complexities of modern advertising ecosystems that feature heterogeneous bidding environments.